fenago/spark-dev3600/DEV360/Lab_1.md

 error when you perform any actions on the RDD.

 ### Lab 2.1.3: Inspect the Data
 Now that we have loaded the data into Spark, let’s learn a little more about the data.
-Find <h4><span style="color:red;">Answers</span></h4>
- to the
-questions listed below.
+Find Answers to the questions listed below.

 What transformations and actions would you use in each case?
 Complete the command with the appropriate transformations and actions.